samarth2209/Baloon-Shooter-Game/README.md

 # Baloon-Shooter-Game
-This is a BALOON Popper Game made with Python.
- PyGame, Random, sys and Math inbuilt Modules are used in this
+This is a fun Balloon Popper Game made with Python.
+PyGame, Random, sys and Math inbuilt Modules are used in this.
+The main motive behind this project was to do self-assessment of my skills in Python Language.